 Kawarazuka, Kaori 1997 Studio

 Kawarazuka, Takeshi 1997 Studio

-Kennedy, Douglas 2013 Art History (con.: Museum Studies) - Douglas will complete his MBA at Millsaps in 2014 and will start a full-time job at the Mississippi Museum of Art in January 2014.
+Kennedy, Douglas 2013 Art History (con.: Museum Studies) - Douglas completed his MBA at Millsaps in May 2014 and served as the Visitor Services Manager at the Mississippi Museum of Art in Spring 2014.